Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Performance Evaluation

-To evaluate the performance of 3D QA, some frequently used evaluation metrics are EM@1 and EM@10, where EM@$K$ represents the percentage of predictions in which the top $K$ predicted answers exactly match any one of the ground-truth answers \cite{rajpurkar2016squad}.
+\textbf{Evaluation Metrics on 3D Question Answering.} To evaluate the performance of 3D QA, some frequently used evaluation metrics are EM@1 and EM@10, where EM@$K$ represents the percentage of predictions in which the top $K$ predicted answers exactly match any one of the ground-truth answers \cite{rajpurkar2016squad}.
 Additionally, some sentence evaluation metrics commonly used for 3D dense captioning, including BLEU \cite{papineni2002bleu}, ROUGE, METEOR, CIDEr, and SPICE \cite{anderson2016spice} are added to analyze the robust answer matching, as some questions have multiple possible answer expressions.

+\textbf{Evaluation Metrics on Embodied Understanding.} For embodied understanding, success rate (SR) is the primary evaluation metric, denoting the percentage of episodes in which an agent successfully completes the target task.
+On LIBERO \cite{liu2023libero}, SR is reported on four suites, including Spatial, Object, Goal, and Long, which respectively assess spatial reasoning, object-level recognition, goal-conditioned manipulation, and long-horizon execution.
+The average SR over these suites is further used to measure the overall performance.
+On RLBench \cite{james2020rlbench} and COLOSSEUM \cite{pumacay2024colosseum}, average SR is adopted to evaluate the completion ability across diverse manipulation tasks and perturbation conditions.
+In addition, average rank is used to measure the relative standing of each method among all compared approaches across tasks or benchmarks, where a lower rank indicates better overall performance.